open-source-ideas/ideas/README.md

 This repo tries to collect ideas for Open Source projects that are up for grabs.
 It's much better for a project to see the light of day instead of slowly dying in a dusty Reminder-list in some way too small iCloud storage.

 **Let's show what open in Open Source means, by creating a welcoming, inclusive and supporting community for all that want to be involved.** My hope is that we can get more people involved with Open Source, learning the customary behavior and to continue to drive the open community forward.
+[Read more about the initiative in the blogpost](https://medium.com/@mikaelbrevik/open-source-ideas-initiative-ca747121ac34#.wpgzf4ksu).

 <div align="center">
 <img src="https://github.com/mikaelbr/open-source-ideas/blob/master/collaboration-five.jpg?raw=true" alt="Epic Collaboration Five" />